bmlt-enabled/fetch-jft/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Fetch JFT is a plugin that pulls the Just For Today from jftna.org and puts it on your page or post.

 == Description ==

 Fetch JFT is a plugin that pulls the Just For Today from jftna.org and puts it on your page or post.
 Use the widget Fetch JFT to add to your sidebar or footer.